kevinrobinson/somerville-teacher-tool/README.md

   - Start all the services: `docker-compose up`
   - Open `http://docker:3000` in a browser!

+See the [Webpack README](webpack/README.md) for more information about the build setup.
+See the [scripts README](scripts/README.md) for information about production builds and deploys.

 ### Setting up demo data

-To set up demo data after you clone the project, run
+To set up demo data after you clone the project, run:

 ```
 rake db:seed:demo